stephenjia/bmvc16_face/README.md

 # Demo
 * Run the experiments for face rotation:
-First run
+First change the configuration of the experiment in ```config_stageX_color.py``` Then run
 ```
 python train_stage1_color.py
 ```
-This will write checkpoint files to the checkpoints directory.
+to train the first stage model and write checkpoint files to the checkpoints directory.
 Then run
 ```
 python train_stage2_color.py
 ```
-This will write checkpoint files to the checkpoints directory.
+to train the second stage model and write checkpoint files to the checkpoints directory.
 To evaluate the trained models on test data, run
 ```
 python generate_triplet_demo_color.py